fusioncharts/dev_centre_docs/advanced-charting/annotations/introduction.md

 A conventional column 2D chart used to show this data will look like this:

-{% embed_chart {"source": "advanced-charting-annotations-introduction-example-1.js", "id": "1"} %}
+{% embed_chart advanced-charting-annotations-introduction-example-1.js %}

 Now, see how this chart looks when rendered using annotations:

-{% embed_chart {"source": "advanced-charting-annotations-introduction-example-2.js", "id": "2"} %}
+{% embed_chart advanced-charting-annotations-introduction-example-2.js %}

 Looks much better, doesn’t it?
 The chocolate bars shown in this chart are image annotations.